Review: ‘I Wish You All the Best,’ starring Corey Fogelmanis, Amy Landecker, Lena Dunham, Alexandra Daddario and Cole Sprouse

 Bea’s life in high school is also told mostly in flashbacks.
 Before she ended up in a coma, Bea was an outstanding academic student whose favorite subject was astronomy.
 She’s also a star of the school’s track team.
 However, she shuns the idea of being a “popular” student.
 She feels like a misfit at this school, because she comes from a low-income household and because her parents are disabled.

 Bea has a guidance counselor at school named Alex Vasquez (played by Victor Rasuk), who has been encouraging Bea to apply to universities to continue her education.
 However, Bea has been very reluctant because she thinks she needs to skip college to take care of her parents.
-Bea is also worried about how much college tuition might cost, even though Mr. Vasquez assures Bea that she’s such an excellent student, she should have no problems getting a scholarship.
+Bea is also worried about how much college tuition might cost, even though Mr. Vasquez assures Bea that she’s such an excellent student, she should have no problems getting an academic scholarship.
 UCLA is one of the universities that Mr. Vasquez suggests to Bea.

 Another person who thinks Bea should go to a university after she graduates from high school is Ethan Rivers (played by Charlie Plummer), a classmate who has recently transferred to this high school.
 Ethan comes from a rich family (his father owns the “largest Porta Potty company in Nevada”), but he downplays his wealth in order to let people know that he’s humble and down-to-earth.
 Many of the students automatically think Ethan is kind of weird because the word has gotten out that Ethan had testicular cancer that left him with one testicle.